 Monthly change in nonfarm payroll jobs

-Seasonally adjusted jobs in Austin increased by 2.2% from July to August.
-Texas increased by 0.9% and the nation by 1.0%.
-Austin has fared best among the top 50 metros based on year-over-year change.
+Seasonally adjusted jobs in Austin increased by 1.1% from September to October.
+Texas increased by 1.0% and the nation by 0.5%.
+Austin has regained nearly 76% of the jobs lost in March and April.

 New/lost jobs by industry

 In the Great Recession, the highest seasonally adjusted unemployment rate attained in Austin was 7.5% and rates over 7% prevailed for 12 months.
-The number unemployed in Austin is estimated at over 70,000 in August.
+The number unemployed in Austin is estimated at nearly 64,000 in October.

 Unemployment insurance claims